mbeps/personal-portfolio/public/blogs/cross-origin-resource-sharing/blog.md

 ## 2.3 - The Nuance of "Embeds" vs. "Reads"

-A common source of confusion for junior engineers is the apparent inconsistency in how the SOP applies to different types of resources.
+A common source of confusion is the apparent inconsistency in how the SOP applies to different types of resources.
 The policy is not a blanket ban on all cross-origin interaction; rather, it is highly specific to scripts and data access.

 The web has always been inherently cross-origin regarding media.
 A webpage on `example.com` has always been allowed to embed an image from `google.com` using the `<img>` tag.
 Similarly, it can embed stylesheets via `<link>` and scripts via `<script>`.
 These are classified as **Cross-Origin Embeds**.